luisolavarria/csc208/ch1_Logic&Proves/1.3_rules_of_logic/basic_rules.md

 ****Modus Tollens:****

-If A implies B is true, and if B is false, then A is false (modus tollens).
+If A implies B is true, and if B is false, then A is false .

+Logic Equivalence:
+Two STATEMENT are IDENTICAL, when their TRUE TABLE are IDENTICAL.